khulnasoft-lab/design.khulnasoft.com/contents/patterns/filtering.md

 - If the user is looking for a specific item, the search component should be used.
 For example, trying to find a particular group member by name, surname, or username.
 - If the user is looking to narrow down a list of items based on specific parameters (single or multiple values), the filter component or filtering patterns should be used.
 For example, narrowing down a list of issues for a particular team member and milestone.

-The filter component is flexible but complex and should be used for filtering data of highest complexity (for example, a list of issues or merge requests).
+The filter component is flexible but complex and should be used for filtering data of highest complexity which can be filtered by numerous parameters (for example, a list of issues or merge requests).
 Consider using other filtering patterns for data that is less complex (for example, a list of users).
 Consult the table below when deciding whether search or filtering should be used.
 Then consult the [Data complexity and filtering patterns](#data-complexity-and-filtering-patterns) section to decide wheter the filter component or filtering patterns should be used.

 | User intent | Component/Pattern |
 |---------------|------------------|